1995parham-learning/1995parham-learning.github.io/content/Programming Languages/python.md

 Introduced with PEP 255, generator functions are a special kind of function that return a **lazy iterator**.
 These are objects that you can loop over like a list.
 However, unlike lists, lazy iterators _do not store their contents in memory_.

 A **generator expression** yields a new generator object.
-Its syntax is the same as for comprehensions, except that it is enclosed in parentheses instead of brackets or curly braces.
+Its syntax is the same as for comprehensions, except that it is enclosed in _parentheses instead of brackets or curly braces_.

 ## Operator